LonamiWebs/Telethon/README-long.rst

 * ``ForbiddenError`` (403), privacy violation error.
 * ``NotFoundError`` (404), make sure you're invoking ``Request``'s!
 * ``FloodError`` (420), the same request was repeated many times.
 Must wait ``.seconds``.
+* ``CdnFileTamperedError``, if the media you were trying to download has been altered.

 Further specialization is also available, for instance, the ``SessionPasswordNeededError`` when signing in means that a password must be provided to continue.